-- Transportation Improvement Program (TIP) develop and amend as needed the Regional TIP including a priority list of projects to be carried out in each federal funding program for a f-year period with the first four years being the official TIP.
-The Agency will also work toward implementation of projects listed in the STIP to the extent feasible through funding mechanisms for each project. - STP-Urban Program coordinate with CTDOT on the implementation of the STP-Urban Program and link town activities with the state. - Memorandums of Understanding coordinate with other MPOs in the New Haven and Hartford Urbanized Area to promote collaborative use of funding. - Local Transportation Capital Improvement Program (LOTCIP 100% state funded) identify and program regionally significant projects for member towns through RTP and other regional studies.
+- \ Transportation Improvement Program (TIP) develop and amend as needed the Regional TIP including a priority list of projects to be carried out in each federal funding program ideally on a two-year cycle.
+RiverCOG will also work toward implementation of projects listed in the STIP to the extent feasible through funding mechanisms for each project. - \ STP-Urban Program coordinate with CTDOT on the implementation of the STP-Urban Program and link town activities with the state. - \ Memorandums of Understanding coordinate with other MPOs in the New Haven and Hartford Urbanized Area to promote collaborative use of funding and identify coordinated planning process and products such as plans, programs, corridor studies, and projects across adjacent MPO and State boundaries; and/or collaboration among State DOT(s), MPOs, and operators of public transportation on activities such as: data collection, data storage and analysis, analytical tools, and performance based planning, and review Agreements based on revised UZA/TMA boundaries. - \ Local Transportation Capital Improvement Program (LOTCIP 100% state funded) identify and program regionally significant projects for member towns through RTP and other regional studies.
 On- call engineering assistance may be warranted to evaluate project readiness.
 RiverCOG may hire an on-call engineer through an RFQ process.
-LOTCIP tasks are typically funded with 100% state funds but eligible activities are listed in CTDOTs 'Handbook for Councils of Governments and Metropolitan Planning Organizations'
+LOTCIP tasks are typically funded with 100% state funds, but eligible activities are listed in CTDOTs 'Handbook for Councils of Governments and Metropolitan Planning Organizations'.
+LOTCIP funds are used for program